Braverman creating power to seize boat migrants’ phones despite watchdog probe

 “The government is trying to make parliament rubber stamp it, hoping it goes unnoticed amongst the dozens of other outrageous anti-migration measures in the bill.

-“It would have been at least decent to wait for the Information Commissioner’s opinion before pressing ahead with an unhinged anti-migrant practice.”
+“It would have been at least decent to wait for the information commissioner’s opinion before pressing ahead with an unhinged anti-migrant practice.”

 The High Court heard that the original policy aimed to generate leads for smuggling investigations, but over four months in 2020 the trawl did not “result in any further activity”.